SASE: What is it, why now, and is it right for you?

 Migrating to SD-WAN has become a critical endeavor for enterprises across the globe, and SASE provides the ideal path to a successful implementation.

-Due to the swift spread of the coronavirus crisis, many enterprises quickly shifted to a distributed workforce.
+Due to the swift spread of the COVID-19 crisis, many enterprises quickly shifted to a distributed workforce.
 They soon realized that their existing VPN-based solutions were often unreliable, with limited performance and security measures.
-We’ve previously covered how SD-WAN security enhances critical business applications, but in short, enterprises benefit from a networking solution offering more affordable, reliable, and faster connectivity.
+CBTS previously wrote about how SD-WAN security enhances critical business applications, but in short, enterprises benefit from a networking solution offering more affordable, reliable, and faster connectivity.

-In the SASE framework, these benefits are realized alongside improved security for a remote workforce.
+In the secure access service edge framework, realizing these benefits and improved security for a remote workforce is much easier.
 With remote work here to stay, organizations must be able to support increasingly dispersed teams safely, and security is paramount to doing so.

 Altogether, by leveraging SASE, organizations ensure branch offices can take advantage of ongoing digital innovation efforts and improved security features as they scale.